NigelRenaud/JJ-Socket.io-Chat-App/README.md

 # Socket.io Chat App

 ### I wanted to create something dynamic and interactive so what better than instant messaging?
-This is a very basic chat app with lots of room for improvement.
+This is a very basic chat app that covers the basis and leaves lots of room for improved features.
 ---
 ## Technologies used
 - Node.JS